 - Prebio1™ (Inulin and FOS) – Peptamen® Intense VHP

-- displacement of ?-6 fatty acids from the cell membranes of immune cells, reducing systemic inflammation through the production of biologically less active prostaglandins and leukotrienes.6
+- displacement of omega-6 fatty acids from the cell membranes of immune cells, reducing systemic inflammation through the production of biologically less active prostaglandins and leukotrienes.6

 - to modulation of systemic and local inflammation.6